Leveraging directed causal discovery to detect latent common causes: Introduction

-We apply our method to two state-of-the-art directed causal discovery algorithms, the Information Geometric Causal Inference (IGCI) algorithm of \cite{daniusis2012inferring} and the Kernel Conditional Deviance for Causal Inference (KCDC) algorithm of \cite{mitrovic2018causal}, and extensively test on synthetic data---detecting latent common causes in additive, multiplicative and complex noise regimes---as well as on real data, where we are able to detect known common causes.
-Importantly, and in addition to detecting latent common causes with high accuracy, our experiments demonstrate that both modified algorithms do not sacrifice the performance of the original directed algorithm in distinguishing directed causal relations.
+Here, we devise a heuristic method which takes a purely directed causal discovery algorithm and modifies it so that it also discovers latent common causes.
+That is, our method takes as input a causal discovery algorithm which can only distinguish the causal structures in Figure~\ref{bivariate_cases}(a) and Figure~\ref{bivariate_cases}(b), and outputs a causal discovery algorithm which can distinguish between all three structures in Figure~\ref{bivariate_cases}.
+We apply our method to two directed causal discovery algorithms, Information Geometric Causal Inference (IGCI) algorithm of \citep{daniusis2012inferring} and Kernel Conditional Deviance for Causal Inference (KCDC) algorithm of \citep{mitrovic2018causal}, which were both shown in \citep{mitrovic2018causal} to achieve state-of-the-art performance on the T{\"u}bingen cause-effect pair dataset\footnote{https://webdav.tuebingen.mpg.de/cause-effect/} \citep{mooij2016distinguishing}, with ICGI scoring 74\% and KCDC scoring 73\%.
+We extensively test on synthetic data---detecting latent common causes in additive, multiplicative and complex noise regimes---as well as on real data, where we are able to detect known common causes.
+Importantly, and in addition to detecting latent common causes with high accuracy, our experiments show that both modified algorithms don't sacrifice the performance of the original in distinguishing directed causal relations.

-The paper is organised as follows.
-In Section~\ref{Previous approaches to causal discovery} we discuss previous and related work.
-In Section~\ref{section: reduction to common causes and directed causal discovery} we introduce and describe our method and discuss identifiability results.
-Section~\ref{section:experiments} outlines our experiments and Section~\ref{section: conclusion} contains a discussion of possible future work.